tantekel/InTheBeginning/README.md

-# InTheBeginning
+# In The Beginning

-In the beginning
+in the beginning